Adding Online Courses to Your Training Program

-The COVID-19 pandemic has shut down workplaces across the U.S. and restricted many employees to working from home, many training organizations are thinking about expanding their online training options.
+The COVID-19 pandemic shut down workplaces across the U.S. and restricted many employees to working from home.
+As a result, many training organizations have been thinking about expanding their online training options.
 IREC specializes in instructional design for online learning and has received many inquiries about how to approach this process.

 To that end, we’ve compiled guidance to help you approach this decision and get a sense of where to start—whether online training is a short-term measure until you can resume in-person training (see our related recommendations) or you are thinking about adding online options as a long-term addition to your training approaches (read on for guidance).

 Committing to providing online courses as part of your permanent offerings is a fairly large strategic decision.
 It takes significant time to develop effective online instruction and an investment in maintaining a robust and secure online learning platform.
 But we know from the recent crisis that there is new demand and appreciation for online learning.
 That demand is likely to last.

 People are recognizing the benefits of learning online at their own schedule and without the expense of travel.
 In some cases, the learning can happen without missing a day in the field.
 This type of flexibility is attractive to contractors, workers who are making a career change, and companies operating on a tight budget.

 As proponents of online training, IREC has a stake in seeing that online course delivery is high quality and promotes learning that is transferable on the job.

 Some types of online learning do a better job of this.
 For example, a recorded webinar that the attendee passively watches may provide some information, but doesn’t offer an opportunity for the learner to learn and practice a skill that they will do on the job.
 To advance effective online education and ensure its applicability to a larger audience, we all must do a good job of producing instruction that works.